The EuroJackpot Lottery Frequently Asked Questions

-If you play EuroJackpot online then you will not pay any tax on any of your winnings and will be paid your prize as a lump sum.
+If you bet on EuroJackpot online then you will not pay any tax on any of your winnings and will be paid your prize as a lump sum.

 If you buy Euro Jackpot tickets online they typically cost £2 or $3 per ticket line.

-Playing Euro Jackpot is easy; to fill out a card simply pick 5 regular numbers and 2 special numbers on your ticket.
+Betting on Euro Jackpot is easy; to fill out a Betslip simply pick 5 regular numbers and 2 special numbers on your ticket.
 Prizes are awarded depending upon how many numbers you picked correctly match the winning numbers which are drawn.
 For more information visit EuroJackpot Results page for a full breakdown.

 If there are no jackpot winners than the money is said to be a rollover to the next draw.
 This simply means that it is added to the next draw and the jackpot money will continue to grow until there is a winner.
 Rollovers are quite common for the jackpot and will occasionally happen for the 2nd place prize as well but are mathematically unlikely to happen for the smaller tiers.